This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 The ideal magnification for long-range target shooting is 20-60x or higher.
 They say bigger is better; however, that is not always true for magnification, although it may sound enticing if you can see a view 60x larger.

 In fact, an improved glass quality can give you a better optical performance even with a lower magnification.
-An increased magnification, on the hand, can provide you disadvantages such as decreased field of view, degraded image quality, and reduced brightness.
+An increased magnification, on the other hand, can provide you disadvantages such as decreased field of view, degraded image quality, and reduced brightness.

 Additionally, the quality of an image decreases while the magnification increases.
 Generally, dry climates and high altitudes favor high magnification, while low-altitude, humid, and wet climates discourage it.
 The atmosphere will limit the details that you will be able to see from great distances, while it will allow you to view large objects like ships from a distance.
-But, again, there will always be a drop off in the quality of an image as the magnification increases.
+But, again, there will always be a drop-off in the quality of an image as the magnification increases.

 You will get better image quality and see more details with larger objective lenses.
 However, you should keep in mind that a smaller quality lens is always better than a larger lens with mediocre quality, and you must never choose size over quality.
 External lens coatings and prism correction help in protecting the glass and enhancing light transmission.